 I suspect, though, that some young readers might miss that Ursu’s characters are most likely people of color.
 I also suspect that whether or not a reader notices diversity in literature probably depends on that child’s background and community, which in the United States, is often de facto segregated by race, even though the Supreme Court denounced de jure segregation in housing and in education well over half a century ago.

 Our neighborhood is different, though.
 My daughters attend a public school with no racial majority, and this integrated community informs the way they interpret literature.
 For them, when the text of a book is subtle about race, they assume that the characters come from a community that is just as diverse as their community is.

 They haven’t read The Real Boy yet, but this topic came up as we were reading L.M.
 Montgomery’s Anne of Green Gables, which was published more than 100 years ago in Canada.
 One of my daughters remarked that, in her imagination, Gilbert Blythe looked like a particular boy in her class who is African American.
-As she explained, “it’s because Gilbert’s cute and so is Shawn.”
+As she explained, “it’s because Gilbert’s cute and so is my friend.”
 My daughter has no concept of the racially homogeneous community in which Anne Shirley and Gilbert Blythe lived (for now, I’ve skipped the references to “little French boys”), nor has she seen the movie versions of this novel.